Amelia Rajecki: College years

-Professional career
+Professional

-Ranked No. 884, Rajecki reached her first WTA main draw at the grass-court 2024 Birmingham Classic defeating Wang Yafan and Katie Volynets in the qualifying rounds.
-She lost her first round match to former NC State teammate Diana Shnaider.
-Partnering with Mimi Xu, Rajecki won the doubles title at the ITF W100 Shrewsbury in October 2024, defeating fellow Britons Hannah Klugman and Ranah Stoiber in the final.
+Ranked No. 884, Rajecki reached her first WTA Tour main draw at the grass-court 2024 Birmingham Classic defeating Wang Yafan and Katie Volynets in the qualifying rounds.
+She lost her first-round match to former NC State teammate, Diana Shnaider.
+Partnering with Mimi Xu, Rajecki won the doubles title at the W100 Shrewsbury event in October 2024, defeating fellow Britons Hannah Klugman and Ranah Stoiber in the final.

 Teaming with Kayla Cross, she won her first WTA 125 doubles title at the 2025 Abierto Tampico, defeating Weronika Falkowska and Kristina Novak in the final.